shushcat/vim-minimd/README.md

 A markdown syntax and filetype plugin for vim which aims to make writing and outlining pleasant.
 For this use case, 'pleasant' means that the following requirements must be met.

 ### Requirements
-1. It must be easy to navigate between headers.
+1. It must be easy to work with headers.
+    - Shortcuts for header promotion and demotion.
+    - Shortcuts for jumping between headers.
 2. Folding must work properly.
     - Headers must be included in folds.
 3. Text must soft wrap at screen boundaries without breaking words.